koleaby4/meet-halfway/README.md

 - [Display Google maps [mobile]](https://github.com/koleaby4/meet-halfway/issues/5)
 - [Form for adding participants](https://github.com/koleaby4/meet-halfway/issues/4)

+## Font and colour choices

+Because core functionality of the application is relying on interaction with google maps it was needed to allocate a major part of the screen space for map rendering.
+Keeping in mind that Google maps utilise a wide range of colours, our designs had to be neutral and non-distracting.
+As a result, the following conventional colours were chosen:

+- dark grey for background
+- green for confirmation and addition buttons
+- red for deletion and conveying error messages

+It was decided to use Roboto Google font because its pure geometric forms and friendly curves result in clear and and functional visuals.

 ## Why search of nearby places has been removed?

 One of the initial implementations allowed users to search for nearby places within 500m from central pin.